 The Knicks are open to trading Guerschon Yabusele before the February 5 deadline, according to James L. Edwards III of The Athletic.

 The 30-year-old big man was the team’s top free agency addition over the summer, but he hasn’t been effective in the first two months of the season, averaging 3.0 points and 2.2 rebounds in 9.6 minutes per night while shooting 39.4% from the field and 30.6% from three-point range.
-His numbers across the board are down sharply from what he did in Philadelphia last season as he returned to the NBA after five years in Europe.
+His numbers across the board are down sharply from what he posted in Philadelphia last season as he returned to the NBA after five years in Europe.

 Yabusele is making $5.5MM this season and holds a $5.7MM player option for 2026/27, and multiple league executives tell Edwards that New York will likely have to give up other assets to get another team to take that contract.

-The Knicks have been reaching out to rival teams in their search for another ballhandler and frontcourt player, Edwards hears from league sources.
+The Knicks have been reaching out to rival teams in their search for another ball-handler and frontcourt player, Edwards hears from league sources.
 They don’t have a veteran lead guard in place who can play dependable minutes when Jalen Brunson rests.
 Edwards notes that Tyler Kolek has shown promise, especially during the past week, but there’s no guarantee he’s ready to fill that role.

 New York is also looking for another big man, as the options on the current roster are limited behind Karl-Anthony Towns and Mitchell Robinson.
 Robinson is having another outstanding rebounding season, pulling down 8.6 boards per game in 18.2 minutes per night, but Edwards states that he’s still on a load management program in hopes of keeping him healthy for the playoffs.
 Robinson has been plagued by injuries throughout his career, and the Knicks aren’t in position to withstand a long-term absence.